RogerNi/capa/README.md

 Below you find a list of [our capa blog posts with more details.](#blog-posts)

+# Notes on the extension of capa

+The following features are planned (and some have been implemented) to be added to capa in the future:

+ - Support for `vivisect` extractors
+   - [x] Output the size of matched features
+   - [x] Distinguish between different scopes of features
+   - [x] Dereference string pointers
+     - [ ] (optional) Distinguish between full strings and matched substrings
+ - Support for `.Net` extractors (some binaries in the dataset are not native PE but `.NET`)
+   - [ ] Output the size of matched features
+   - [ ] Distinguish between different scopes of features
+   - [ ] Dereference string pointers
+     - [ ] (optional) Distinguish between full strings and matched substrings

 # example capa output
 ```
 $ capa.exe suspicious.exe